Can Registered Sex Offenders Be Barred From Using Social Media?

 The U.S. Supreme Court struck down a law preventing registered sex offenders from using social media such as Facebook and Instagram.

-In 2002, 21-year-old Lester Gerard Packingham pleaded guilty to taking indecent liberties with a child after having sexual contact with a 13-year-old girl and was required to register as a sex offender.
+In 2002, 21-year-old Lester Gerard Packingham pleaded guilty to taking indecent liberties with a child after having sex with a 13-year-old girl and was required to register as a sex offender.
 A North Carolina law barred all registered sex offenders from using social media sites on the Internet.

 In a 2010 Facebook post, Packingham celebrated getting a traffic ticket dismissed.
 A Durham police officer saw the posting, and Packingham was convicted of violating the North Carolina law banning registered sex offenders from social media sites.
-The prosecution never accused Packingham of attempting to contact a minor or of doing anything else illegal on the Internet.
+The prosecution never accused Packingham of attempting to contact a minor or of doing anything else illegal on the Internet, only posting about his positive experience in traffic court.

 The First Amendment and the Internet

-Packingham was one of the Supreme Court's first decisions addressing the interplay between the First Amendment and the Internet.
+Packingham was one of the Supreme Court's first decisions to address the interplay between the First Amendment and the internet.
 In the opinion, the Court acknowledged both the importance of cyberspace and the speed with which it evolves.
 Justice Kennedy, writing for the majority of the Court, noted that "one of the most important places to exchange views is cyberspace, particularly social media."
-Justice Kennedy also cautioned that the Internet is "so new" and "so far reaching that courts must be conscious that what they say today may be obsolete tomorrow."
+Justice Kennedy also cautioned that the internet is "so new" and "so far-reaching that courts must be conscious that what they say today may be obsolete tomorrow."

 Content Neutral